hypnosapos/sparknetes/README.md

 make ml-example
 ```

-If everything was well the output of the spark submit command should be like this:
+If it run succesffully the output of the spark submit command should be like this:
 ```
 2018-05-27 14:00:16 INFO  LoggingPodStatusWatcherImpl:54 - State changed, new state:
 	 pod name: spark-pi-63ba1a53bc663d728936c24c91fb339b-driver